Shoe Outsole Design

 Further reading on the subject of shoe soles

 If you want to learn more about how to make rubber shoe soles?
 What are shoe soles made of?
 The common shoe sole manufacturing process?
 What shore hardness is good for shoe soles?
+What are trainer soles made of?
+Which is the best sole material?which is the best sole material for running shoes?
+What is a TPR sole on a shoe?
+Which sole is best for sports shoes?
 How are the Nike outsoles are made and other shoe soles like airbag midsoles, TPR (Thermo Plastic Rubber) outsoles, vulcanized outsoles, EVA wedge midsoles and welted leather soles, you need to read chapter 12 of the Shoe Material Design Guide.

 Ready for Download Now!
 Edición española See Preview Video On YouTube